 Experts agree that the more alcohol in a hand sanitizer, the more effective it will be at reducing germs.
 In fact, the Centers for Disease Control and Prevention recommend that you use a sanitizer with at least 60% alcohol content.

 This isn’t any new advice.
-Alcohol has been used as a disinfectant for centuries, starting in ancient Egypt and going all the way to the modern world of medicine.
+Alcohol has been used as a disinfectant for centuries, starting in Ancient Egypt and going all the way to the modern world of medicine.

 Overall, alcohol is extremely effective at removing the germs that would otherwise cause you to get a cold or the flu.
 It’s important to always know which ingredients are in your sanitizer!

+A good sanitizer should contain at least 60% alcohol, with isopropyl alcohol being the most popular choice.
 Whether you want to order custom hand sanitizers for your next fundraiser or just want something to keep around the office, it’s important to know the ingredients in every bottle.

 What Are the Most Popular Hand Sanitizer Brands?